richardzyx/node-microservice/README.md

 ## Version Updates

+- Ver 0.5.8: see New section; fixed client's behavior with empty response and bug on timeout error; the correlationID is used to identify empty response
-- Ver 0.5.7: see New section; the logging system is now here with full support to graylog
+- Ver 0.5.7: the logging system is now here with full support to graylog
 - Ver 0.5.6: fixed the problem of not parsing the response from server to JSON in package before passing back to client;
 no parsing is needed at all now!
 - Ver 0.5.5: fixed problems in server side on error handling including returning messages and shutting down when connection throws an error;